isb-cgc/readthedocs/docs/source/sections/webapp/Workbooks.rst

     **SeqPeek** - (This visualization shows where somatic mutations have been observed on a linear representation of a specific protein.
 Each horizontal strip represents the protein, with data from different tumor types (aka cohorts or studies) shown stacked one on top of the other).

+    **Browse All Analyses** - This will direct you to a visual sample of the different analysis types along with a brief description of how to generate each type.

 2. You will then select **Genes or Variables** (or, optionally – both)